Amazing loft conversion ideas

 One of the trickiest things about a loft conversion is trying to make the most out of what is often a small space.
 Ideally, you will add both a bedroom and en-suite, making your loft conversion feel more luxurious whilst also adding value to your home.

-We love this loft conversion idea below, with the clever use of the sliding door which separates the en-suite and bedroom without using space for the door to open.
+We love this loft conversion idea below, with the sliding door which separates the en-suite and bedroom without using space for the door to open.

 The bed is cleverly placed under the sloping Velux windows and the maximum head height is used for the walk way and the bathroom.
-There is also clever storage under the slope of the roof maximising every inch.
+They have also maximised the storage under the slope of the roof, using every inch of space.

 Image source Simply Loft

-Often the stairs can feel narrow leading up to the loft conversion, with little natural light making them feel dull and cramped.
+Often the staircase can feel narrow leading up to the loft conversion, with little natural light making them feel dull and cramped.

 You can make this space much brighter by using simple techniques such as painting the walls in a bright white and using spot lights along the stairs.
-A glass balustrade, like this one below, also gives the illusion of space and lets the light flow through.
+One of our favourite loft conversion staircase ideas is fitting a glass balustrade, like this one below, also gives the illusion of space and lets the light flow through.
 We also adore this stair runner for a perfect finish!